heroiclabs/nakama-project-template/README.md

 Nakama Project Template
 ===

-> An example project template on how to set up and write custom logic for Nakama server.
+> An example project template on how to set up and write custom logic in Nakama server.

 ### Prerequisites